 Welcome!
 This course examines the principles, methods and application of machine learning: the business of utilising data to enable computers to perform tasks that would be infeasible to do well by direct programming.
 The course aims to provide a firm grounded understanding of the field and a knowledge of the methods that can be used to design machine learning tools.
 Alongside these fundamentals, we will teach about the theory and practice of a core set of machine learning tools, and students will gain practical experience using these tools.
 Please see this handout for more detailed information.

 Students with little mathematical background would be well advised to do some preparatory work before the course begins.

 Some of you may struggle with the mathematics in this course.
 Here is more information about the mathematical background assumed.
 Please work through Tutorial: Background Work to check your background.

 We will be using Nota Bene as the discussion forum for this course.
 You can sign up for the forum here.
-The TA and I will be monitoring the site regularly.
-I urge you to use the discussion site to ask any questions about the course.
+Please use your UoE email address and your real name.
+The TA and the lecturers will be monitoring the site regularly.
+You are urged to use the discussion site to ask any questions about the course.

 To encourage you to use the site, we will have several special policies:

 The course text will be Machine Learning: A Probabilistic Perspective.
 Kevin P Murphy, MIT Press, 2012.